Last Updated on March 30, 2026 by Sophie Wilesmith

 The framework confirms the importance of land use in achieving net zero targets, including through carbon removal and renewable energy generation.
 In principle, this supports the role of perennial biomass crops within the UK’s climate strategy.

-However, there remains a lack of clarity on how these outcomes will be delivered at scale, particularly for crops like Miscanthus that sit outside traditional subsidy structures.
+However, there remains a lack of clarity on how these outcomes will be delivered at scale, particularly for crops like Miscanthus that sit outside traditional subsidy frameworks.